foglalt/mikigames/README.md

 ## Data Storage

-Collections are stored in Firebase Firestore, which means:
+Collections and users are stored in Neon (Postgres), which means:
 - Users on different devices contribute to the same dataset
 - The admin dashboard aggregates results across devices

 Usernames are still stored locally per device for a lightweight sign-in.
-If you need real authentication, add Firebase Auth and lock down Firestore rules.
+If you need real authentication, add a user identity provider and lock down admin access.

 ## License